JasonBock/Rocks/docs/notes/174 - Code Generation Test Results.md

 ResponseWriter = constructorProperties.ResponseWriter,
 ```

-The `using System.IO` doesn't show up.
-I think Rocks is looking at all the types within delegates to ensure they're included.
-Though, this should be included with "The Type Problem" issue.

 It's happening because the `ResponseWriter` property isn't virtual; it's only being included because it's an `init` and therefore it becomes a part of `ConstructorProperties`.
 But then, Rocks isn't analyzing it enough to include the "usings" within the delegate.

 To reproduce this: